 By 2011, the company sold Option One Mortgage Corp., H&R Block Financial Advisors, and RSM McGladrey and began to focus on its core of tax preparation.
 Today, H&R Block remains committed to serving clients in the manner that they prefer – in a retail office, using digital tax solutions or a blend of both.
-The company has prepared more than 550 million tax returns in more than 11,000 worldwide retail offices and with digital tax solutions since 1955.
+The company has prepared more than 680 million tax returns in approximately 12,000 worldwide retail offices and with digital tax solutions since 1955.

 A legacy of leadership, commitment